CFSAN-Biostatistics/ww_simulations/README.md

 A series of scripts to generate simulated datasets of different variant composition for SC2 wastewater surveillance efforts.

-This is in active development and not ready for primetime yet.
+This is in active development and not ready for primetime yet...hopefully soon.

 # Dependencies
 * python (3.8.1)